Tanmay1214/LNM-Track/README.md

 # 🚀 LNM Track

 **LNM Track** is a specialized attendance management and student utility application built specifically for the **LNMIIT Jaipur** community.
-It eliminates the daily struggle of manual portal logins by providing a seamless, mobile-first experience for academic tracking.
+It combines academic tracking with AI-driven assistance to provide a seamless experience for students.

 ---

-## 🌟 The Main USP: No More Portal Fatigue
+## 🌟 The Problem & Our Solution (Main USP)

-Checking attendance at LNMIIT shouldn't be a chore.
-- **The Problem:** The official portal requires repeated logins and is not mobile-optimized, forcing students to scroll horizontally and vertically just to check a single percentage.
+The biggest pain point for every LNMIITian is checking attendance on the official portal.
+- **The Struggle:** You have to log in every single time, navigate through clunky menus, and scroll horizontally/vertically on a non-mobile-friendly site just to see one percentage.
+- **LNM Track Solution:** Our app eliminates this friction.
-- **Our Solution:** Log in once and stay logged in.
-See your entire attendance dashboard instantly on a clean, mobile-first UI.
-No more horizontal scrolling or manual logins every time.
+    - **One-Time Login:** Log in once and stay logged in.
+    - **Direct Dashboard:** No more scrolling!
+See your attendance for all subjects instantly on a clean, mobile-first dashboard.
+    - **Zero Clutter:** No unnecessary menus—just the data you need, right when you need it.
 ---

 ## 🛠️ Tech Stack & Architecture